SE226G5/medichain-g5-t6-lab-trk/docs/SRS.md

     * **As a** Lab Technician,
     * **I want to** update the sample status in real-time,
     * **So that** the integration team can see the current processing stage.
-    * ***Acceptance Criteria:*** When the technician updates the status, the system must automatically enforce Stage Documentation and Calculate Stage Time.
-If the calculated time exceeds predefined limits, the system triggers Issue Alerts.
     * **GitHub Issue:** #3

 * **Story 3: Barcode Scanning**